awslabs/aws-encryption-sdk-specification/examples/extendable.md

 Example extendables MUST include sufficent code to clearly demonstrate how to implement the interface and how to use the implemented interface.
-This code MUST be in the native language.